mattwseemeu/opengraph/README.md

 Keys with a dash (-) in the name are converted to _ for easy access as a property in PHP

+Any time a key is used more than once, it will be converted into an array containing all of the values present.

 ## Required Extensions
 * DOM for parsing